Eckohaus/PONG-Algorithm/Readme.md

 ###### Repository Brief : Re:define a QCD Quantum computer compiler : Written in a FORM or type, of LANGUAGE. :
 #### Kinematics for Space and Time : Via [Muon Tau Decay : Within Ohm's Law](https://www.sciencedirect.com/topics/mathematics/caputo-derivative#:~:text=The%20Caputo%20derivative%20is%20of,equation%20as%20having%20%E2%80%9Cmemory.%E2%80%9D) : Would describe a classical system.

 ###### Integrating the planar of {Time} becomes highly abstracted.
-Within the scattering effects.
-To take a fragment of time, can be infitessimally small.
-And yet within that frame of reference infinitely long.
-Nucleotide functions can create hyperbolic wave functions of self referenced scattering at multiplexed points within time.
-For example : A singular organic rerence becomes many of the same instances.
-Within a scene so to speak.
-But becomes subject to the observer effect.
+As time itself is equal to matter.

-##### And this implies : Where we might observe byproducts of relativistic effects.
-I:E Bose eisen features within QCD take place.
-Denoted by relativistic effects beyond  the internet or the point of origin.
+All other Nth defined dimensions are a quantization of Ohm's law which describes Muon Tau decay.